Rama II: Death and succession

 In July 1824, he died "very suddenly".
-It was said to be caused by strangury, but rumours were not without strong suspicions of his being poisoned.
-According to the succession rule then theoretically in force, the throne would go to the son of Queen Sri Suriyendra, Prince Mongkut; however, his elder half-brother Chetsadabodin succeeded the same day.
-Though only the son of a concubine, he had served their father in putting down a revolt and then as Kromma Tha (Ministry of Trade and Foreign Relations.)
-The elder brother's experience counted for more than the theoretical claim of the much younger and inexperienced brother, who nevertheless did succeed his elder brother much later, and sired many sons but raised none of their mothers to the rank of queen, thus technically none of his sons had claim to the throne over their half-uncle whose mother was a Rama II's principal consort.
+Contemporary accounts attributed his death to strangury, but there were persistent rumours that he had been poisoned.
+According to the succession rule then theoretically in force, the throne would have passed to the son of Queen Sri Suriyendra, Prince Mongkut; however, his elder half-brother Chetsadabodin succeeded instead on the same day.
+Though only the son of a concubine, he had served their father in putting down a revolt and then as Kromma Tha (Ministry of Trade and Foreign Relations).
+The elder brother's experience counted for more than the theoretical claim of the much younger and inexperienced Mongkut, who nevertheless later succeeded his elder brother.
+Mongkut sired many sons but raised none of their mothers to the rank of queen, so technically none of his sons had a superior claim to the throne over their half-uncle, whose mother was Rama II's principal consort.

+In popular culture

+He was portrayed as a character in Thai television drama stories namely Khuotho (ขรัวโต อมตะเถระกรุงรัตนโกสินทร์) Portrayed by Ratthi Vorarojyothin.